DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - 🔖**Limit Check** which is the verification that input is within a preset range or domain.
 Limit checks are a special form of input validation that ensure that the value remains within an expected range
 - **Threat surface**: total set of penetrations of a boundary or perimeter that surrounds or contains system elements
 - 8.1.1 Development methodologies (e.g. Agile, Waterfall, DevOps, DevSecOps)
     - 📁**The integrated product team (IPT)** IPT approach brought together cross-functional teams and was designed by the Defense Department in 1995.
+It was a predecessor to the Agile methodology.
+        - In IPT team of stakeholders and individuals that possess different skills and who work together to acheive a defined process or product.
+        - It was designed by the Defense Department in 1995.
-It was a predecessor to the Agile methodology,
+        - It was a predecessor to the Agile methodology, which uses tools like the scrum approach and user stories to conduct software development work.
     - 📁**Agile methodology**: a project management approach to development that involves breaking the project into phases and emphasizes continuous collaboration and improvement; teams follow a cycle of planning, executing, and evaluating
         - Agile development emphasizes:
             - the delivery of working software in short iterations, helping to get the software to market faster